Dominikwigh/python-math/README.md

 ## Features ##
 *  Start screen
     * When the run button is clicked the user is presented with a start screen.
-    * A title is shown and a Enter your name text, where the user have to enter a name to start the game.
+    * A title is shown and a enter your name text, where the user have to enter a name to start the game.
 ![start screen](images/start%20screen.png)

 * Choose game